Cambodian Strongman To Visit Myanmar For Talks With Junta - UrduPoint

 Cambodian Strongman To Visit Myanmar For Talks With Junta

-Cambodian strongman Hun Sen will travel to Myanmar for talks in January, his spokesman said Tuesday, becoming the first international leader to visit the country since the military seized power in a coup
+Cambodian strongman Hun Sen will travel to Myanmar for talks in January, his spokesman said Tuesday, becoming the first international leader to visit the country since its military seized power in a coup

 Myanmar has been in chaos and its economy paralysed since the generals ousted Aung San Suu Kyi's civilian government in February.